Centering toric arrangements of maximal rank: Introduction

 Toric arrangements are a well studied class of hypersurface arrangements that appear in many branches of mathematics such as algebraic geometry and topology as well as combinatorics.
 Following the seminal works of Lefschetz \cite{L24} and Deligne \cite{D71}, toric arrangements provide a generalization of hyperplane arrangements in the context of the study of the complements of normal crossing divisors in smooth projective varieties.
 A very rich area of research focuses on the description of the combinatorial and homotopic invariants of these arrangements.

 The Betti numbers of the complement manifold of a toric arrangement were first computed by Looijenga in \cite{L93} using several facts from sheaf theory.
 Afterwards, a presentation of the complex cohomology ring has been given in \cite{DP10}.
-To get this result, De Concini and Procesi developed techniques from algebra and combinatorics that allowed them to find a surprising connection between partition functions, box splines and toric arrangements.
-These topics are summarized in \cite{DP11}.

 Several authors such as Br\"{a}nd\'en, D'Adderio, Lenz and Moci explored in the series of papers \cite{BM14}, \cite{DM13}, \cite{L17} and \cite{M12} the very rich combinatorial structure of toric arrangements and their deep relationship with arithmetic matroids.
 The central question of describing the homotopy type of the complement manifold of a toric arrangements was first teackled by Moci and Settepanella in \cite{MS11}.
 Later, d'Antonio and Delucchi in the works \cite{dD12} and \cite{dD15} exploited the toric complex introduced in \cite{MS11} to describe the fundamental group and to prove a minimality result for those toric arrangements that restricts to a real arrangement.
 A direct consequence of this minimality result is the torsion-freeness of the integer cohomology of this class of arrangements.